farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 Characters are defined by descriptive traits called `details`.
 Each character usually have between 2-5 details to highlight who they are, and what is important about them.

+ When creating a new character, write down their:

+ - `Concept`: an elevator-pitch version of who the character is.
+ - `Appearance`: what the character looks like, what they wear, etc.
+ - `Ties`: 1-3 relations that the character has with certain people or organizations in the world.

-> #### Designer Choice: Choose or Adapt
+> #### Designer Note
 >
-> When creating a new character, write down their:
+> An easy way to customize Charge is by changing the default `details` of a character.
 >
-> - `Concept`: an elevator-pitch version of who the character is.
-> - `Appearance`: what the character looks like, what they wear, etc.
-> - `Ties`: 1-3 relations that the character has with certain people or organizations in the world.
+> Try to have around 2-5 details.
+Use them as a way to reinforce what is narratively important in your setting.

 ## Actions

 When a PC needs to overcome an obstacle, they use one of their `actions`.

+At character creation, players assign `7 action dots` among the following action list:

+- `Muscle`: you use your force to move, overcome or wreck the obstacle in front of you.
+- `Move`: you quickly shift to a new position or get out of danger.
+- `Finesse`: you employ dexterous manipulation or subtle misdirection.
+- `Sneak`: you traverse skillfully and quietly.
+- `Shoot`: you carefully track and shoot at a target.
+- `Tinker`: you understand, create, or repair complex mechanisms or organisms.
+- `Study`: you scrutinize details and interpret evidence.
+- `Notice`: you observe the situation and anticipate outcomes.
+- `Bond`: you reassure and socialize with friends and contacts.
+- `Command`: you compel swift obedience with skills and respect.
+- `Focus`: you concentrate to accomplish a task that requires great strength of mind.
+- `Sway`: you influence with guile, charm, or argument.

+At the start of a campaign, a single action cannot have more than 2 action dots.

-> #### Designer Choice: Choose or Adapt
+> #### Designer Note
 >
-> At character creation, players assign `7 action dots` among the following action list:
+> You are encouraged to change the default action list to something that better fits your game's aesthetic.
 >
-> - `Muscle`: you use your force to move, overcome or wreck the obstacle in front of you.
-> - `Move`: you quickly shift to a new position or get out of danger.
-> - `Finesse`: you employ dexterous manipulation or subtle misdirection.
-> - `Sneak`: you traverse skillfully and quietly.
-> - `Shoot`: you carefully track and shoot at a target.
-> - `Tinker`: you understand, create, or repair complex mechanisms or organisms.
-> - `Study`: you scrutinize details and interpret evidence.
-> - `Notice`: you observe the situation and anticipate outcomes.
-> - `Bond`: you reassure and socialize with friends and contacts.
-> - `Command`: you compel swift obedience with skills and respect.
-> - `Focus`: you concentrate to accomplish a task that requires great strength of mind.
-> - `Sway`: you influence with guile, charm, or argument.
+> Here are a couple of examples you could use:
 >
 > ---
 >
-> At character creation, players assign `4 action dots` among the following action list:
+> Assign `4 action dots` in:
 >
 > - `Muscle`: you your force to move, overcome or wreck the obstacle in front of you.
 > - `Finesse`: you employ dexterous manipulation or subtle misdirection.